 Today, however, the science and technology sector has grown to be one of the largest in the state.
 It accounts for over 70% of the state’s exports.
-Several blue-chip corporations like Hewlett Packard, Micron Technologies, Sun Microsystems and Clearwater Analytics have set up shop in the state.
+Several blue-chip corporations, such as Hewlett Packard, Micron Technologies, Sun Microsystems, and Clearwater Analytics, have set up shop in the state.

 The state administration has managed to keep living costs and taxes low.
 This in turn has helped boost small business profits and is now a crucial part of the state economy.